NUWCDIVNPT/stigman-watcher/README.md

   --no-use-polling            Use file system events without polling.

   --one-shot                  Process existing files in the watched path and exit.
+Sets
-                              Sets --add-existing. (currently: false)
+                              --add-existing. (currently: false)

   -p, --path <path>           Path to watch (PATH) (currently: ".")

-  --prompt                    Prompt for missing secret or passphrase (currently:
+  --prompt                    Prompt for missing secret or passphrase (currently: false)
-                              false)

   -s, --silent                Disable logging to the console (currently: false)

   --stability-threshold <ms>  Milliseconds to wait for file size to stabilize.
+May be helpful
-                              (currently: 0)
+                              when watching network shares. (currently: 0)

   --use-polling               Use file system events with polling.
-Negate with
+Negate with --no-use-polling
-                              --no-use-polling (currently: true)
+                              (currently: true)

   --version                   Print the current version and exit

 ```
 ### Example